Yohaan Benjamin

 Yohaan Benjamin (born 29 August 2007) is an Indian footballer who plays as a winger for the under-19 team of Slovenian club NK Bravo.
-In 2025, he became the first Indian footballer to be selected for the UEFA Youth League.
+In 2025, he became the first Indian footballer to be included in a squad for the UEFA Youth League..

 Early life and youth career

-Benjamin was born in Maharashtra, India.
-He began his youth career at Minerva Academy FC, Football Academy of Bangalore and Conscient Football Mumbai.
+Benjamin was born in Maharashtra, India to a Malayali father, Gautam Benjamin and a Telugu mother, Anuli Katakam.
+He began his youth career at Minerva Academy, Football Academy of Bangalore and Conscient Football Mumbai.
 Later, he joined the youth academy of Shillong Lajong, progressing through their under-17 and under-21 teams.
 He was part of the club’s youth side that competed in the U17 Youth League.

-Club career
+Early career

 Shillong Lajong

 Benjamin developed through Shillong Lajong’s academy system and represented the club in national youth competitions.
 His performances at youth level attracted attention from overseas scouts.
 He scored nine goals in 13 games for their under-17 sides, which included six goals in the U17 Youth League.

 NK Bravo

 In 2025, Benjamin joined the under-19 team of Slovenian club NK Bravo, becoming one of the few Indian youth players to move to Europe.
 He has appeared for the club in the NextGen Liga, the top-tier youth competition in Slovenia, making 4 appearances and scoring 2 goals.

-UEFA Youth League

 NK Bravo qualified for the UEFA Youth League after winning the Slovenian youth championship.
-Benjamin was included in the club’s under-19 squad for their second-round tie against FC Porto U19, becoming the first Indian footballer to be selected for the competition.
+Benjamin was included in the club’s under-19 squad for their second-round tie against Porto U19, becoming the first Indian footballer to be selected for the competition.